dhis2/dhis2-docs/src/user/managing-dashboards.md

 #### Print one item per page

-This style of print will print each dashboard item on a separate page, maximizing the use of the paper.
+This style of print will print each dashboard item on a separate page, maximizing the use of the paper size.

 Click on the **Print** button in the upper right to trigger the browser print functionality.